Connecting with History is being used successfully by

 Why Choose Connecting with History Co-ops?

 There is no registration fee for Connecting with History co-ops.
-To get started, each family and classroom teacher must purchase a Connecting with History Program and the student books assigned for the year.
+To get started, each family must purchase the Connecting with History Program (Homeschool or Co-op Edition) and the student books assigned for the year.
+Other fees are the responsibility of the co-op.

-Small groups, where families just meet in one another's houses without formal classroom time, can use the regular homeschool edition of the program.
-They work at home and then meet together once a week or however frequently your group decides.
+Small groups, where families just meet in one another's homes without formal classroom time, can use the regular Homeschool Edition of the program.
 Generally they meet to do projects together and share what they have done at home.

 For larger groups who have formal classroom time once per week, we have family and classroom materials specifically for co-ops.
-The families have their own program (one per family) and each classroom has a Classroom Teacher Guide with lesson plans for once per week.
+The families have their own Co-op Edition Lesson Plans (one per family) and each classroom has a Classroom Teacher Guide with lesson plans for once per week classes.

 We go far beyond just memorization.
 By using engaging books and hands-on activities, we foster a love of learning and bring history to life!